RealizingBlockchain/New-Serenity/README.md

 -------------------------------
 Amazement to praise creation as well as existense.
 A creator is also happy with praise of their creation, even if such praise is not directed specifically at them.

-And supremely happy with Him (original)
+- And supremely happy with Him (original)
-And amazed with life
+- And amazed by it

 -------------------------------
 Any type of reincarnation or the lack of it exists within eternity

-Forever and ever in the next. (original)
+- Forever and ever in the next. (original)
-Forever and ever its eternity.
+- Forever and ever in its eternity.

 -------------------------------
-As Amen can be a declaration of agreement, praise or other things, so can a decalration of meaning mean such things
+Unchanged.
+Although Amen has a religious connotation, it simply means an agreement with what was said.

-Amen.
+- Amen.
-imean.